Valko Chervenkov: In Bulgaria

 In 1944, Chervenkov returned to Bulgaria on a mission for his brother-in-law, Georgi Dimitrov.
 Chervenkov became a member of the government which took office soon after the end of World War II in 1945 which quickly came to be controlled by Communists.
 He became minister of culture in 1947, and became deputy prime minister in 1949.
 Shortly afterwards, Bulgarian leader Georgi Dimitrov died and Bulgaria temporarily adopted a model of collective leadership.
 Chervenkov succeeded Dimitrov as general secretary of the party, and Vasil Kolarov took Dimitrov's other post of prime minister.
 This only lasted a year before Kolarov died in 1950.
-At that time, Chervenkov became prime minister as well, combining the two most powerful posts in Bulgaria in his hands with full Soviet approval.
+At that time, Chervenkov became prime minister as well and once again combined the two most powerful posts in Bulgaria, with full Soviet approval.

 Chervenkov's policies closely resembled those of the Soviet Union at the time, which earned him the nickname "Little Stalin".
 His rule featured harsh repression of all deviation from the party line, arbitrary suppression of culture and the arts along the lines of Socialist realism, and an isolationist foreign policy.
 He also became the object of a personality cult.
 In 1950, a collectivization campaign was launched.
 By early 1951, Chervenkov had expelled one in five party members, including many high officials, in his campaign for complete party discipline.
 Out of 460,000 members, 100,000 were expelled from the party by 1953.
 Although Chervenkov's personality cult model was similar to that of Stalin - various places were named after him like the Medical University in Sofia and one of the city's districts.
 He personally accepted it only as a necessity of the current political situation and strongly opposed any extremities.